It’s the most wonderful time of the year! With the guests all arriving the greeters are thriving; we’re so glad they’re here.

 The bad news is that customer service is at an all-time low in the commercial industry.

 The good news is that even a little friendliness stands out.

-Love on your guests in such a way that they sense the presence of God in your church and they’ll be back!
+Love your guests in such a way that they sense the presence of God in your church, and they’ll be back!